balaji1974/nosql/mongodb/README.md

 ## Commad to enter the mongo shell using docker
 docker exec -it mymongodb mongo
-Connect client to MongoDB - Use MongoDB Compass
+or Connect client to MongoDB - Use MongoDB Compass

-show dbs -> used for listing all the databases available
-use test -> will switch to the test database and will create one if this does not exist.
-It will not show up until we add collection to this db.
-db -> will display the current database

-### Tables are Collections and Rows are Documents in MongoDB

 ### Important elements of mongo config file (mongo.config)
 ```xml